greentext01/cs50/README.md

-# Autowater
+# CS50 Final Project - Autowater
 #### Video Demo:  <https://youtu.be/8zI_DlwATzI>

+Technologies used:

+* Angular
+* Flask
+* SQLite3
+* C++
+* ESP32 Http library
+* ESP32 WIFI library
+* Arduino IDE
+* pbkdf2_sha256
+* Python
+* JavaScript
+* Capacitor
+* Chart.js
+* Ionic
+* Android Studio
+* HTML
+* CSS
+* Other small JavaScript libraries

+## How does it work?

+The user first buys a device, and puts it in their garden.
+The device senses if the soil is dry and waters it if it is.
+The user can also visit a website where he can see how wet the soil was overtime, and can control the threshold for watering using a form, on the website.
+The user can also download a phone app to do the same as the website.

-#### Description:
+#### Hardware

-Hello, I’m Olivier Audet-Yang, I come from Ottawa, Canada, and I’d like to present a project that I made for CS50.
-It’s called “Autowater”.

-It’s an IOT device for watering your garden when it’s dry.
-It also uploads moisture data to a website and phone app that I made with Ionic.
-You can also control the threshold for watering using the app or website.

-For the hardware, I use an ESP32 that I programmed with c++.
-An ESP32 is a device sort of like an Ardruino, but it can connect to wifi.
-I also use this moisture sensor [shows moisture sensor] to measure the soil’s moisture.
-Finally, there is a solenoid, which is a electronically controlled valve.
+For the hardware, Autowater uses an ESP32 that I programmed with c++.
+An ESP32 is a device sort of like an Arduino, but it can connect to WIFI.
+I also use a moisture sensor to measure the soil’s moisture.
+Finally, there is a solenoid, which is a electronically controlled valve, used to control the flow of water.

-When the device first boots, it connects to wifi.
+When the device first boots, it connects to WIFI.
 Then, it goes into a loop to check every 6 seconds if the moisture detected by a moisture sensor is bigger than the current threshold.
 If it is, it lets water out.
 If it isn’t, it doesn’t.

 But every 5 minutes, it sends the moisture data to a web server, which responds with a threshold.
 The ESP32 then updates the threshold.

-Inside `Autowater-srv/` is the backend that I made with Flask.
-It receives the moisture data from the ESP32 and stores it in a database.
-It also stores the threshold and sends it to the device.

-Inside `autowater/` is the user interface for the web server.
-It doesn’t use Flask’s templates, because I wanted it to also be an app for your phone.

-It uses Ionic and Angular to do it.
-Ionic makes the website look like a phone app, and generates both an Android and IOS app.

-Inside `autowater/src/app/tab1/` is a chart shows the moisture and threshold over time.
-It is generated using chart.js.
+#### API

+Autowater has an API that the hardware accesses to upload moisture data, and to receive the threshold.
+It is also accessed by the frontend to read moisture data and update the threshold.

+* When you send a `POST` request to `/` with the moisture amount and the right password, it responds with the threshold.

+* When you send a `GET` request to `/api/moisture` it responds with the last 200 moisture values.

+* When you send a `POST` request to `/api/threshold` with a threshold and the right password, it updates the threshold.

+#### Frontend

+Autowater has a frontend made with Angular and Ionic.
+If you go to the home page, it displays a graph made with Chart.js showing the moisture overtime.
+You can zoom and scroll on it.
+The frontend gets the data using the API.

-Inside `autowater/src/app/tab1/` is a form to modify the threshold.
-It sends a request to an endpoint on the Flask server, and gives you a message to let you know the threshold was updated.
+If you click on "Tab 2", it shows a form that you can use to change the threshold.
+It makes a request to the API to change it.
+When you submit it, it shows a toast notification to let you know that the threshold has changed.

+#### Potential improvements

+Like every other app, this app can be improved.
+Here are some ways I could have made it better:

+* Better hardware: For now, the hardware consists of a Tupperware with a breadboard, the ESP32, The solenoid valve, and a bunch of confusing jumper wires.
+I could use a PCB, and a better box.

+* An account system: For now, it only has one password, and no username.